ShibamRoy9826/easyfeh/README.md

 notif_message = "Wallpaper Changed!" # Notification heading (only if notify_on_change is turned on)
 notif_body = "Wallpaper has been set to :f: " # Notification body (only if notify_on_change is turned on), :f: get's replaced by the image's path command = "" # Set only if command_on_change is turned on

+[palette]
+save_palette = true  # Saves the requested palette from -gc command, to a txt file, where each line is in the format: (R,G,B)       #hex palette_path = "/home/shibam/.config/easyfeh/palette.txt" # Where to keep the newly generated palette? dominant_color_quality = 6 # (10 is highest, and 1 is the least, smaller values take less time, but at a cost of quality) general_palette_copy = true # Generates another copy of the palette with values like fg, bg, primary, and secondary complete_palette_path = "/home/shibam/.config/easyfeh/full_palette.txt" # Where to store the newly generated complete palette?

 [feh]
 options = "--bg-fill" # Feh options